 When federal regulators ask for comments to proposed rule changes, it’s a lot like a game of Marco Polo – with 300 million swimmers.
 Commenters either drown the agency with a flood of conflicting opinions, or they barely cause a ripple.

 In the case of the Food Safety Modernization Act, the process worked.
 After the new year, the Food and Drug Administration decided to delay enforcement of four FSMA provisions — indefinitely.

 Among other things, the broad scope of the FSMA has made compliance more time-consuming than anyone (in Washington, anyway) might have anticipated.

 “While we’ve been setting in place the public health gains envisioned as part of FSMA by issuing new standards for food safety, we recognize that such a fundamental change in our food safety approach may require adjustments along the way to address issues that had not been previously anticipated,” FDA Commissioner Scott Gottlieb explained in a release announcing the delay.

-But Dr. Peter G. Lurie, president of the Center for Science in the Public Interest, wasn’t very happy about the delay.
+But Dr. Peter G. Lurie, president of the Center for Science in the Public Interest, wasn’t pleased about the delay.

 “FSMA was intended to cover the entire food chain, from farm to fork, and the Trump administration’s new guidance would create a gap in that safety chain by exempting, at least for now, some of those who harvest, package, and hold food produced on farms,” Lurie said in a statement condemning the move.